Aliases for CD2AP Gene

 GeneCards Summary for CD2AP Gene

 CD2AP (CD2-Associated Protein) is a Protein Coding gene.
 Diseases associated with CD2AP include Glomerulosclerosis, Focal Segmental, 3 and Familial Idiopathic Steroid-Resistant Nephrotic Syndrome With Focal Segmental Hyalinosis.
-Among its related pathways are Cell junction organization and Cytoskeletal Signaling.
+Among its related pathways are Bacterial invasion of epithelial cells and NF-kappaB Signaling.
 GO annotations related to this gene include SH3 domain binding and structural constituent of cytoskeleton.
 An important paralog of this gene is SH3KBP1.

 UniProtKB/Swiss-Prot for CD2AP Gene

 Seems to act as an adapter protein between membrane proteins and the actin cytoskeleton.
 In collaboration with CBLC, modulates the rate of RET turnover and may act as regulatory checkpoint that limits the potency of GDNF on neuronal survival.
 Controls CBLC function, converting it from an inhibitor to a promoter of RET degradation.
 May play a role in receptor clustering and cytoskeletal polarity in the junction between T-cell and antigen-presenting cell.
 May anchor the podocyte slit diaphragm to the actin cytoskeleton in renal glomerolus.
 Also required for cytokinesis.